dougwt/user-stories-api/server/docs/stories/GET_stories.md

 # GET stories

-Returns a collection of a Project's Stories.
+Returns a collection of the Project's 100 most recently created Stories.

 ## Resource URL